 2. The law encourages those responsible for the spaces to take the current situation into account in terms of the air quality in their premises, and to seek to improve it:

-• by measuring the indoor air quality, e.g. with a CO2 meter;
+• by measuring the indoor air quality, with a CO2 meter;

 • by carrying out a risk analysis describing the premises and the activities taking place there and making an inventory of possible sources of indoor air pollution and the air treatment systems present and used (ventilation and air purification equipment); and

-• by implementing an action plan describing the actions envisaged with the aim of implementing an approach, possibly in stages, to achieve indoor air quality corresponding to the reference levels.
+• by implementing an action plan describing the actions envisaged with the aim of implementing an approach, possibly in stages, to improve indoor air quality.

 3. The law ensures transparency with regard to the people who frequent an establishment as to the level of indoor air quality that can be guaranteed, through the introduction of a certification and labelling system.
 With this system, each space will be assigned a label that must be displayed at the location.
 This label will inform the general public that the indoor air quality is being measured and controlled in the space in question, in order to minimise the negative impact the air could have on people's health.

-4. The law creates a platform on indoor air quality to broaden the existing scientific knowledge, advise policymakers and raise public awareness, through collaboration between relevant industries, the authorities, manufacturers and installers of ventilation and air purification devices, and the scientific community.
+4. The law creates a platform on indoor air quality to broaden the existing scientific knowledge, advise policymakers and raise public awareness, through collaboration between relevant industries, the authorities, manufacturers and installers of ventilation and air purification devices, the scientific community, etc.

 You can find the all the reasoning behind the law in the explanatory statement (French/Dutch).